 Pursuant to the requirements of Section 13 or 15(d) of the Securities Exchange Act of 1934, as amended, the Registrant has duly caused this report to be signed on its behalf by the undersigned, thereunto duly authorized.

 FAIR ISAAC CORPORATION

-By /s/ THOMAS A. BRADLEY
+By

+/s/ MICHAEL J. PUNG

-Thomas A. Bradley Executive Vice President and Chief Financial Officer (for Registrant as duly authorized officer and as Principal Financial Officer)
+Michael J. Pung Senior Vice President and Chief Financial Officer (for Registrant as duly authorized officer, Principal Financial Officer and Principal Accounting Officer)